shlima/fortune/README.md

   --pass-alphabet abc # any characters without separator --pass-state "" # the end state from the previous run
                   # (to continue instead of starting all over again)
+  --pass-shuffle value # shuffle the alphabet before run
+                       # (argument is a seed for random, 0 means no shuffle)
 ```

 ## Examination